 |Box Requirement||2 Firewalla Boxes||2 Firewalla Boxes||1 Firewalla Box|

-3rd-party VPN Server
+3rd-Party VPN Server

-Due to how each 3rd Party VPN server operates, Firewalla can not guarantee the performance, as it depends on the 3rd party VPN server, and how the 3rd party VPN server allocates bandwidth.
+Due to how each 3rd party VPN Server operates, Firewalla cannot guarantee performance.
+The speed of your VPN connection depends on how the server allocates bandwidth.

 Remote Access VPN

-How to use the Firewalla VPN Client?
+How do I use Firewalla VPN Client?

 Step 1: Create a VPN connection

-Step 2: Select Devices to Apply
+Step 2: Select Devices